nglaeser/sonic-ucse/README.md

 - an _updatable signature_ (based on a [fork of starsig](https://github.com/nglaeser/starsig)) on a one-time signature public key,
 - an _updatable encryption_ (based on [rust-elgamal](https://github.com/ZenGo-X/rust-elgamal)) of the base scheme's witness,
 - a NIZK for the new language using the base protocol (Sonic) and the base statement/witness pair (i.e., using the left branch of the OR),
-- a one-time signature ([lamport-sigs](https://lib.rs/crates/lamport_sigs)) on the above NIZK (using the secret key corresponding to the above one-time public key), the base statement y, and the above updatable signature, updatable ciphertext, and updatable encryption public key, and
+- a one-time signature ([lamport-sigs](https://lib.rs/crates/lamport_sigs)) on the above NIZK, the base statement y, and the above updatable signature, updatable ciphertext, and updatable encryption public key, using the secret key corresponding to the above one-time public key, and
 - the public keys of the updatable and one-time signature schemes

 **THIS IMPLEMENTATION IS A PROTOTYPE AND IS FULL OF BUGS, DO NOT USE IT IN PRODUCTION**